Derekkk/Brown-Word-Clustering-and-word-similarity/README.md

 # Brown-Word-Clustering-and-word-similarity

 ## Brown Clustering is a hierarchical clustering algorithm.
-This is a python based implementation of Brown Clustering.
+This is a python based implementation of Brown Clustering, and prefix-based word similarity measurement.

 ### Reference
 The reference of the implementation includes: